francospatz/to-do-list/README.md

 # Welcome to to-do-list 👋

-> to-do-list is a web application that allows you to add, delete, organise and filter tasks.
+> It is made in React with Tailwindcss and Sass for the styles and Framer-Motion for the animations.
+>

 ### ✨ [Demo](https://francospatz.github.io/to-do-list)